 Climbing on the sculptures is prohibited for your safety and to preserve the integrity of the art.

 In the winter months, hikers are encouraged to wear snowshoes as boots damage the groomed ski trails.
 If there is not a significant snowfall, boots are permitted on marked trails.
 Skiers move fast on the trails, they always have the right-of-way.

 A barrier-free arrival area and ¼-mile trail welcomes guests of most abilities.
 This new trail, funded in part by a grant from Rotary Charities, was built according to ADA standards for recreation trails and never rises above a 10% grade.
 It meanders through the woods from the trailhead to the amphitheater.

-Please Note: Golf Cart Tours are on-hold during the Health Crisis and will hope to resume in 2021.
+Please Note: Golf Cart Tours will resume in 2022.
 Guests who are unable to hike the rest of the trails, may request a tour on a golf cart, May – September.
 Contact us to make your reservation at [email protected] or call 231-378-4963.

 All concerts and special events are accessible.
 Rides from the parking lot to the amphitheater are always available beginning at 6:15 pm on concert nights.